roycrxtw/beautyland/README.md

 # Beatuyland

-Beautyland is an image gallery for PTT Beauty board.
+Beautyland is an image gallery for [PTT Beauty board](https://www.ptt.cc/bbs/Beauty).

+It provides a quick and convenient preview of the Beauty board.
+It also provides a trends page which displays the most popular posts in this week.

 You can find this service at [https://beautyland.royvbtw.uk](https://beautyland.royvbtw.uk)